Responsible consumption and production

 Ensure sustainable consumption and production patterns

-UN SDG 12 addresses the need to develop long-term sustainable patterns for the consumption of materials and resources used in the production of manufactured goods and industrial bulk chemicals.
+UN SDG 12 addresses the need to develop long-term sustainable patterns for the use of materials and resources in the production of manufactured goods and industrial bulk chemicals.

 Currently, the majority of established, high-volume chemical industry processes are founded upon the extraction of natural resources from the earth as the starting point for ‘input raw materials’.
-Very large-scale process plants are then used to convert the raw materials into outputs of value-added chemical products, most often with the consumption of vast amounts of fuel and energy to drive the chemical conversion process.
+Very large-scale process plants are then used to convert the raw materials into outputs of value-added chemical products, most often with the consumption of vast amounts of energy, generally in the form of fossil fuels to drive the chemical conversion process.
 By-products of solid and liquid effluents (emissions to air and waste heat) cause these linear processes to incur significant environmental impacts as part of the overall ‘cost’ of production.

 This overview of the worldwide chemicals industry gives a clear indication of the need to change the traditional consumption and production patterns that dominate our sector and the urgent need to re-design the basic economic and material resource models that engineers use to deliver the multiple benefits to society.
 Re-thinking the way in which the extractive industries can sympathetically utilise natural resources and convert them using low-impact processes which can still deliver the much-needed output product benefits, is a huge challenge for the chemical engineers of the near future.